JavaFXpert/vqe-playground/docs/the-vqe-inator.md

  \end{matrix}
 $$

-*Fig 4: Hermitian matrix with energy states*
+*Fig 5: Hermitian matrix with energy states*

 This matrix serves as our *Hamiltonian operator*, as we'll use it in operations to determine the energy values of our graph.
-To the right of the matrix are basis states that represent the possible color combinations, with $0$ denoting red and $1$ denoting blue.
-For example the fourth row of the matrix represents the energy state ($-1$) of our graph when the A and B vertices are colored blue, and the C vertex is colored red.
+To the right of the matrix are the basis states from *Fig 4* that represent the possible color combinations.
+For example the fourth row of the matrix represents the energy state ($-1$) of our graph when the **A** and **B** vertices are colored blue, and the **C** vertex is colored red.
 To obtain the energy value from this matrix for a given basis state, we'll first multiply the matrix by a column vector that represents the basis state.
 For example, the following operation yields a vector that contains the energy value for the $\vert011\rangle$ basis state.
 $$
 \begin{bmatrix}
   2 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\